dd010101/vyos-jenkins/readme.md

 **If you want to build only specific branch**

 Configure `BRANCH` environment variable to desired branch before you run any script.
-Not defined or empty value means all branches (the default).
+Default or empty value means all branches.
+This setting is remembered, you can override by defining empty value.

 ```bash
 export BRANCH="sagitta"